Ageing China draws investors to its "hot as Internet" healthcare sector

-HONG KONG (Reuters) - Investors are rushing into China’s booming healthcare business, helping M&A deal values surpass those of the hot Internet sector, as the country prepares to cater to hundreds of millions of elderly patients.
+HONG KONG, Feb 11 (Reuters) - Investors are rushing into China’s booming healthcare business, helping M&A deal values surpass those of the hot Internet sector, as the country prepares to cater to hundreds of millions of elderly patients.

 The prospect of 223 million people aged 65 or older predicted to live in China by 2030 is just too enticing for these companies, despite significant risks such as weak hospital infrastructure, rising valuations and a dearth of doctors.